 The academic assistance areas that are provided for all online and off-campus students include:

 The Office of Disability Services facilitates and coordinates accommodations and services for students with documented disabilities at Emporia State University.
-Emporia State has a long history of providing services for people with disabilities.
-We are committed to meeting the unique needs of the students.
-The office also promotes a successful transition to college and to work, campus and community resource information, disability awareness, and voter registration information.
+ESU has a long history of providing services for people with disabilities.
+We are committed to meeting the unique needs of our students.
+The office also promotes a successful transition to college and work, campus and community resource information, disability awareness, and voter registration information.

 Students are encouraged to register with the office prior to enrolling in classes.
 Students can self-identify to the office by submitting documentation and making an appointment to address individual needs.
 Documentation requirements are unique to each disabling condition.

-As a distance education student, you have access to academic assistance through the writing lab, mathematics lab and the reading lab.
+As a distance student, you have access to academic assistance through the Writing Center, mathematics lab, and the reading lab.